top of page

 Field-Work Grants

-Field-Work Grants, supporting local research for scholars and graduate students from Korea and ASEAN, covered research expenses for on-site research.
-The program supported Korean scholars and graduate students conducting research in Southeast Asia and vice versa for ASEAN scholars and graduate students researching in Korea.
-Scholars supported by the program were required to stay in the host country for one month or more (for master's students) or three months or more (for doctoral students).
+Field-Work Grants, which support local research for scholars and graduate students from Korea and ASEAN, cover research expenses for on-site studies.
+The program supported Korean scholars and graduate students conducting research in Southeast Asia, as well as ASEAN scholars and graduate students researching in Korea.
+Scholars supported by the program were required to stay in the host country for at least one month (for master's students) or three months (for doctoral students).

-This pioneering program, unparalleled in the domestic academic community, significantly contributed to nurturing the next generation of researchers in Korean Southeast Asian studies.
-From 1999 to 2016, the Korea-ASEAN Association supported the on-site research expenses of 94 domestic graduate students, aiding in the completion of master's theses for 51 students and doctoral dissertations for 43 students in Southeast Asian studies.
+This pioneering program, unparalleled in the domestic academic community, has significantly contributed to nurturing the next generation of researchers in Korean Southeast Asian studies.
+From 1999 to 2016, the Korea-ASEAN Association supported the on-site research expenses of 94 domestic graduate students; 51 students completed their master’s theses and 43 students finished their doctoral dissertations in Southeast Asian studies.

-The Korea-ASEAN Academic Exchange Project, made possible through funding from the ASEAN-Korea Cooperation Fund (AKCF), unfortunately, ceased in 2017.
-Currently, the Korea-ASEAN Association is actively working towards reviving this longstanding academic exchange project.
+The Korea-ASEAN Academic Exchange Project, made possible through funding from the ASEAN-Korea Cooperation Fund (AKCF), unfortunately ceased in 2017.
+Currently, the Korea-ASEAN Association is actively working to revive this longstanding academic exchange project.

 bottom of page